 4. Obey the laws.
 Become familiar with the laws of the country in which you will be travelling so that you will not inadvertently be in violation of them.
 Understand that you will not receive special consideration simply because you are a visitor or not a citizen.

 5. Ensure you meet the entry and exit requirements and have correct visas for each country you will be travelling through or visiting.
+Travel websites can be very helpful in regards to this.

 6. Have copies of all your valuable paperwork, including your traveller’s cheques, passport details, visas, travel insurance, and credit card numbers.
 Take a copy with you, and carry it separately from the originals.
 Leave another copy with a trusted friend or family member at home.